King Alaric: His Famous Sacking of Rome, Secretive Burial, and Lost Treasure

 Steel engraving of a young Alaric I. (Public Domain)

 The death of Theodosius also marked the end of the peace brokered between the Romans and the Goths.
 Nevertheless, according to the historian Orosius, Alaric had also sought to make peace with the Romans, as well as to obtain some place for his people to settle in.
-Alaric allegedly intended to bring his people into an alliance with the Western Roman Empire against the Eastern Roman Empire as well.
+King Alaric allegedly intended to bring his people into an alliance with the Western Roman Empire against the Eastern Roman Empire as well.
 None of these wishes were granted.

 - Archaeologists Launch Official Search for Treasure of King Alaric Sought by the Nazis